oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

    ![Image showing output of spfile check](./images/spfile.png)

-**4. Check the compatible parameter on Source Database.**
+**4. Check the compatible parameter on source database.**

-   In this livelab compatible parameter on both source and Target have already been set to 19.0.0 , so no action is required.
+   In this livelab compatible parameter on both source and target database have already been set to 19.0.0 , so no action is required.

-   However in case you have provisioned Oracle Database Version other than 19c for Source and Target Database then use the below procedure.
+   However in case you have provisioned Oracle Database Version other than 19c for source and target database then use the below procedure.

-   Execute "show parameter compatible" on Source and Target Database and ensure they are set to same value.
+   Execute "show parameter compatible" on source and target database and ensure they are set to same value.

-   If you find that compatible parameter on Target Database can't be modified since it is already on the maximum possible value then you can change the compatible parameter in source database.
+   If you find that compatible parameter on target database can't be modified since it is already on the maximum possible value then you can change the compatible parameter in source database.

    Please note that changing compatible parameter can't be reversed unlesss you restore the entire database backup, so plan accordingly.

 **5. Enable database archivelog mode.**

-   Source database must be running in ARCHIVELOG mode.
+   This migration requires source database must be running in ARCHIVELOG mode.

-   Source database we have provisioned in this livelab is not running in ARCHIVELOG mode .
+   However source database we have provisioned in this livelab is not running in ARCHIVELOG mode by default.

    Please follow below document and enable ARCHIVELOG mode.